 To be eligible for Federal Financial Aid you need to:

-- have a high school diploma or a General Education Development (GED) Certificate
+- Have a high school diploma or a General Education Development (GED) Certificate, or have completed homeschooling.

-- be a U.S. citizen, or an eligible non-citizen
+- Be a citizen, or an eligible non-citizen of the United States.

-- be registered with the Selective Service, if required
+- Be registered with the Selective Service System, if required.

 Once you have determined that you are eligible, you are ready to begin the six steps to financial aid.